 Period: 17th Century Colonial Settlement (1627)

 This is where American history truly began.
-I’m talking about the original English settlement, recreated exactly as it was.
-Here’s what makes Plimoth different: The historical interpreters don’t break character.
-They interact with you as “strangers” from 1627.
-They have no idea what a car is.
+Plimoth recreates the original English settlement exactly as it was in 1627.
+The historical interpreters don’t break character and interact with you as “strangers” from 1627 who have no idea what a car is.

 - Daily colonial life demonstrations